 During the seven weeks of general surgery, students are allocated to general surgical wards and expected to clerk cases allocated to them.
-They enter into the general working routine of the Unit.
-During this term it is necessary for each student to spend one half day in Ear, Nose and Throat tuition, one radiology tutorial per week and about two tutorials in general surgery each week.
+They enter into the general working routine of the unit.
+During this term it is necessary for each student to spend one half day in ear, nose and throat tuition, one radiology tutorial per week and about two tutorials in general surgery each week.

-Special Surgery, Anaesthetics and Resuscitation During this term students are allocated to the Department of Orthopaedics and Traumatic surgery for three weeks' tuition in diseases of the musculoskeletal system.
+Special Surgery, Anaesthetics and Resuscitation During this term students are allocated to the Department of Orthopaedics and Traumatic Surgery for three weeks' tuition in diseases of the musculo-skeletal system.
 One week is allocated to the Department of Anaesthetics.
 In the remaining three weeks, students are required to fulfil an assignment in Urology, Thoracic Surgery, Plastic Surgery and Neurosurgery.
-They are required to submit case reports on patients suffering from certain diseases within these specialities.
-These reports, together with students' comments and results of their reading, are assessed in their log book.
+They are required to submit case reports on patients suffering from certain diseases within these specialties.
+These reports, together with students' comments and the results of their reading, are assessed in their log book.
 The Department of Anaesthetics conducts an assessment in the last anaesthetic tutorial in this term.

-- J. C. Adams Outline of Orthopaedics, 8th edn (Livingstone, 1977) - J. C. Adams Outline of Fractures, 7th edn (Livingstone, 1978) A. Rains and H. Ritchie Bailey and Love's A Short Practice of Surgery, 17th edn (Lewis, 1977)

-Hamilton Bailey Demonstrations of Physical Signs in Clinical Surgery, 16th edn (Wright, 1979)

-- S. Hoppenfeld Physical Examination of the Spine and Extremities (Appleton, Century Crofts, 1976) - P. R. Scott Aid to Clinical Surgery (Churchill-Livingstone,
+- J. C. Adams Outline of Orthopaedics, 9th edn (Livingstone, 1981) - J. C. Adams Outline of Fractures, 8th edn (Livingstone, 1983) A. Rains and H. Ritchie Bailey and Love's A Short Practice - A. Rains and H. Ritchie Bailey and Love's A Short Practice of Surgery, 19th edn (Lewis 1984) - Hamilton Bailey Demonstrations of Physical Signs in Clinical Surgery, 16th edn (Wright, 1980) - Hoppenfeld Physical Examination of the Spine and Extremities (Appleton, Century Crofts, 1976) - P. R. Scott Aid to Clinical Surgery, 3rd edn (Churchill-Livingstone, 1984) - H. C. Polk et al. Basic Surgery, 2nd edn (Appleton, Century Crofts, 1983)

-- J. E. Rhoads Surgery Principles and Practice, 4th edn (Lippincott, 1970) - L. V. Ackerman and J. Rosai Surgical Pathology, 5th edn (Mosby, 1974) - J. Kyle Pye's Surgical Handbook, 20th edn (Wright, 1977) - H. Bailey Emergency Surgery, 10th edn (Wright, 1977) - W. Boyd Pathology for the Surgeon, 8th edn (Saunders, 1967) J. E. Dunphy and L. Way Current Surgical Diagnosis, 3rd edn (Lange, 1977)
+- J. D. Hardy Surgery Principles and Practice (ISE Lippincott, 1983) - L. V. Ackerman and J. Rosati Surgical Pathology, 6th edn (Mosby, 1981) - J. Kyle's Pye's Surgical Handbook, 21st edn (Wright, 1984) - H. Bailey Emergency Surgery, 10th edn (Wright, 1977)